-Over $15 million awarded in NHB funding to support heritage projects in last 10 years
+Over $15m in NHB funding awarded to support heritage projects in last 10 years

 “In the past, the majority of projects supported would comprise publications, galleries and exhibitions.
 Over the past few years, we have received and supported more diverse project types such as documentaries, festivals, programmes, workshops and trails,” he said.

-NHB has been promoting the scheme, such as organising showcases for completed projects and heritage grant clinics which provide tips, resources and best practices to help those who are keen to apply.
+NHB has been promoting the scheme, such as organising showcases for completed projects and heritage grant clinics that provide tips, resources and best practices to help those who are keen to apply.

 Interested and eligible applicants can apply on the OurSG Grants portal at https://oursggrants.gov.sg/ from March 4 to April 15, and from Aug 4 to Sept 15.